 Mooting Society: A society specialising in developing their mooting skills, providing help to Law students and students interested in a legal career.

-Negotiation and Mediation Society: A society geared towards negotiation and mediation skills for Law students, but open to all.
+Negotiation Society: A society geared towards negotiation and mediation skills for Law students, but open to all.

 Performing Arts Winchester (PAW): A society engaging with Winchester’s Performing Arts Students.

 Philosophy Society: A society for those interested in philosophical and ethical discussions.